 - Temp Sensor: Place an external sensor (Zigbee/Wi-Fi) in the "hot" chamber.

 - Automation: Set up a Home Assistant script: "If box temperature > 75°C, kill the smart plug power."
+This is crucial for any DIY crypto-based home heating system to prevent fire hazards.

 YAML